 A timed deadlock manifests when the system refuses to perform any event, but time may pass indefinitely.
-Its absence, is checked in FDR in the failures-divergences semantic model of CSP, using a technique inspired by Roscoe [35], that effectively checks no state configuration is reached whereby an infinite amount of time can pass while refusing to perform every regular event.
+Its absence is checked in FDR in the failures-divergences semantic model of CSP, using a technique inspired by Roscoe [60], that effectively checks that no state configuration is reached whereby an infinite amount of time can pass while refusing to perform every regular event.

-Moreover, as a sanity check, we also verify that all of the states of State_Machine and Watchdog are reachable, using the following RoboChart assertions.
+Moreover, as a sanity check, we also verify that all of the states of State_Machine and Watchdog are reachable, using the assertions on lines 5 to 10 of Listing 11.